fournarakis/Steganography_your_password/README.md

 ## The Goal
 1) You drag and drop ANY file (eg. music.mp3) into the icon of a calculator!
-2) You in your clipboard your extra long password that is hard to memorize.
+2) Now you have into your clipboard, your extra long password that is hard to memorize.

 ## Steps through the goal
 At the Password_Generator.exe :